zbchristian/simple-GPS-Data-Server/Readme.md

  ```
 * Set the authentification for the admin interface
   * In the file <code>auth/.htpasswd</code> a single user <code>admin</code> with the password <code>changeme</code> is included
-  * The path to the .htpasswd file has to be adjusted in <code>admin/.htaccess</code>
+  * The path to the .htpasswd file has to be adjusted in <code>admin/.htaccess</code>.
+The absolute path is required!
   * Update .htpasswd with new users/passwords.
-Best use the command line <code>htpasswd /path-to-htpasswd-file/.htpasswd myusername mypassword</code> or an online generator
+Best use the command line<br> <code>htpasswd /path-to-htpasswd-file/.htpasswd myusername mypassword</code> or an online generator
 * Edit scripts/config.php: adjust settings
   * Define timezone, which map to use, date/time format
   * Specify the time span w/o movement to be recognized as a pause